 Avoid making programmatic calls that trigger the alert before the user actually selects the feature that needs the data.
 This way, you avoid causing people to wonder why your app wants their personal information when they’re doing something that doesn’t appear to need it.
-(Note that getting the user’s Location Services preference does not trigger the alert.)
+(Note that checking the user’s Location Services preference does not trigger the alert.)

 For location data, check the Location Services preference to avoid triggering the alert unnecessarily.
 You can use Core Location programming interfaces to get this setting (to learn how to do this, see Core Location Framework Reference).
 With this knowledge, you can trigger the alert as closely as possible to the feature that requires location information, or perhaps avoid an alert altogether.